Special Matrices: The Main Characters

 Which Matrices Have an Inverse?

 A square matrix has an inverse only if its transformation is reversible.
 This means the matrix cannot "squish" or "collapse" space into a lower dimension.
 A matrix that has an inverse is called invertible or non-singular.
 A matrix without an inverse is called non-invertible or singular.
-We can test for invertibility using the determinant, a concept we'll cover in a future module.

 3. Diagonal Matrices - "Simple Scaling"